CSUFTitanRover/TitanRover2018/docs/source/deepstream/what-is-deepstream.rst

 **Figure 1.
 A message broker mediating the collaboration between participating applications**

-Expanding on the idea of Deepstream acting as a message broker, with this in mind, one can develop a product with multiple moving parts written in different programming languages and still have things working together.
+Expanding on the idea of Deepstream acting as a message broker with a data store, with this in mind, one can develop a product with multiple moving parts written in different programming languages and still have things working together.
 A message broker allows you to treat data and events from a language agnostic standpoint.